allthriveai/insights/how-comedy-pitch-sparked-new-thinking.md

 Here's the paradox: taking your startup less seriously can make it more successful.
 When you're not afraid to laugh at yourself, your industry, and the inevitable absurdities of entrepreneurship, you create space for genuine connection and creative thinking.

-Comedy doesn't diminish your mission—it amplifies it by making it more accessible, memorable, and human.
+Comedy doesn't diminish your mission it amplifies it by making it more accessible, memorable, and human.

 The future belongs to founders who can solve serious problems with serious dedication while never losing sight of the joy, curiosity, and playfulness that sparked their entrepreneurial journey in the first place.

 So next time you're preparing a pitch, ask yourself: where's the fun in this?
-Your audience—and your startup—will thank you for it.
+Your audience and your startup will thank you for it.

 ---